joshuamkite/terraform-aws-ssh-bastion-service/README.md

 custom_ami_id = data.aws_ami.ubuntu.id
 ```

 Debian was chosen originally because the socket activation requires systemd but Ubuntu 16.04 did not automatically set up DHCP for additional elastic network interfaces (see version 1 series).
-Both Debian 10.x 'Buster' and Ubuntu 20.04 'Focal' have breaking changes around repository/package naming and Golang behaviour - look for support for these in a future release - contributions very welcome!
+Debian 10.x 'Buster' has breaking changes around repository/package naming and Golang behaviour - look for support for this in a future release - contributions very welcome!

 The host sshd is available on port 2222 and uses standard ec2 ssh keying. **The default login username for Debian AMI's is 'admin'**.
 If you do not whitelist any access to this port directly from the outside world (plan default) then it may be convenient to access from a container during development, e.g. with